-Students entering the master's program Fall 2014 and beyond must complete 30 credits, 16 of which must be completed "in residence" (i.e., while enrolled as a UW-Madison graduate student).
+Students must complete 30 credits, 16 of which must be completed "in residence" (i.e., while enrolled as a UW-Madison graduate student).
+At least 50% (15 credits) must be "graduate coursework" credits.
+Such credits are earned by taking any course numbered over 699 or any course with a "graduate coursework" attribute in the Course Guide.